isisabraham/customer-journey-mapping-bagaggio/README.md

 # customer-journey
 # Consumer Journey at Bagaggio

 Welcome to my **Consumer Journey** project!
-This is a comprehensive view of the consumer journey I helped implement at **Bagaggio**.
+This is a comprehensive view of the consumer journey I implement at **Bagaggio**.
 The journey includes detailed insights into customer interactions, pain points, and how we optimized their experience.

 You can view the full journey map on the **Miro** board linked below: